browserengineering/book/book/invalidation.md

 Granular style invalidation
 ===========================

-Thanks to all of this invalidation work, we should now have a pretty fast editing experience,[^other-phases] and many JavaScript-driven interactions should be fairly fast as well.
-However, we have inadvertantly broken smooth animations.
+Unfortunately, in the process of adding invalidation, we have inadvertantly broken smooth animations.

-[^other-phases]: It might still be pretty laggy on large pages due to
-    the composite-raster-draw cycle being fairly slow, depending on which exericses you implemented in [Chapter 13](animations.md).

 Here's the basic issue: suppose an element's `opacity` or `transform` property changes, for example through JavaScript.
 That property isn't layout-inducing, so it _should_ be animated entirely through compositing.
-However, once we added the protected fields, changing any style property invalidates the `Element`'s `style` field, and that in turn invalidates the `children` field, causing the layout tree to be rebuilt.
+However, changing any style property invalidates the `Element`'s `style` field, and that in turn invalidates the `children` field, causing the layout tree to be rebuilt.
 That's no good.

 Ultimately the core problem here is *over*-invalidation caused by `ProtectedField`s that are too coarse-grained.
-It doesn't make sense to depend on the whole `style` dictionary at once; instead, it's better to depend on each style property individually.
-To do that, we need `style` to be a dictionary of `ProtectedField`s, not a `ProtectedField` of a dictionary:
+The `children` field, for example, doesn't depend on the whole `style` dictionary, just a few font-related fields in it.
+We need `style` to be a dictionary of `ProtectedField`s, not a `ProtectedField` of a dictionary:

 ``` {.python expected=False}
 class Element: